Assisteens Gathering Products for Local Donations

 Assisteens are auxiliaries of Assistance League chapters that encourage and provide volunteer opportunities for young people in Grades 7 through 12.
 The goals are to develop a sense of both community and personal responsibility, self-reliance, public speaking and leadership skills.
 Assisteens raise money in a variety of ways to fund ongoing Assistance League philanthropic programs that benefit their community.
 The Assistance League organization has more than 2,200 Assisteens members nation-wide.
 More Assisteens history.

 Assistance League of Flintridge established our Assisteens auxiliary in 1967.
 Today, the program has grown to 60 members.
 The group meets one day a month during the school year with opportunities on other days as they come up.
-Assisteens also staff the Bargain Box Thrift Shop, one Saturday per month.
+Assisteens also staff the Bargain Box Thrift Shop on Saturdays.

 Bargain Box Sales Support These Assisteens Philanthropic Programs